 The Battery Energy Storage System (BESS) facility (Resource) described in this document is a containerized battery storage facility that houses glycol-cooled battery cells in a weather-resistant insulated metal enclosure.
-The glycol-cooled batteries operate within a manufacturer-specified nominal minimum and maximum temperature range across the full range of the project site's anticipated minimum/maximum ambient temperatures.
+The glycol-cooled batteries operate within a manufacturer-specified nominal minimum and maximum temperature range across the full range of the Resource's anticipated ambient temperatures.
 The internal ambient temperature of the Resource is monitored via an advanced Remote Operations Control (ROC) center with 24 hour/365 day observation capability.
 If the Resource's internal temperature lowers, the system is remotely adjusted to ensure continued stable operations.